pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 namespace/pegaaddons created
 ```

-15. To install the addons chart, which you already updated during the prepping a local system for your deployment, enter:
+15. Install the addons chart, which you already updated during the prepping a local system for your deployment.

 ```yaml
 $ helm install addons pega/addons --namespace pegaaddons --values addons.yaml